 Privacy is a fundamental and inalienable right under the Constitution of Pakistan.
 Pakistan is in the process to develop a specific law on personal data protection.
-A draft bill (Personal Data Protection Act, 2021/"the draft Bill") has been developed by the Ministry of Information Technology and Telecommunication.
+A draft bill (Personal Data Protection Act, 2023/"the draft Bill") has been developed by the Ministry of Information Technology and Telecommunication.
 The draft Bill has been approved by the Federal Cabinet and will now be presented before the legislature (National Assembly and Senate of Pakistan) and thereafter will be promulgated as a law.
 The draft Bill is not sector-specific but is applicable on processing of personal data by any sector.
 The draft Bill is applicable when either of data controller, data processer or data subject is present in Pakistan.
 The draft Bill would also be applicable to those data controllers and data processers who are not incorporated in Pakistan but are digitally or non-digitally operational in Pakistan and are involved in commercial or noncommercial activity in Pakistan.

+The draft bill would also be applicable to any data controller or processor who collect the personal data of any data subject present within territory of Pakistan which also includes any foreigner who will be physically present in Pakistan.
 The draft Bill would also be applicable on processing of personal data by data controllers and data processers who are not established in Pakistan but are in a place where Pakistan law is applicable due to private or public international law.